Xcceleran-do/mindplex-token/README.md

 The MindplexToken contract is an ERC20 utility token to be used in the Mindplex platform.
 Additional functionalities include pausing and unpausing transfers, burning and minting tokens, and role-based access control for certain operations.
 This contract leverages OpenZeppelin libraries to implement these features securely and efficiently.

 ## Features
-- **Fixed Supply**: The token has a fixed maximum supply to be determined on deployment.
+- **Maximum Supply**: The token has a fixed maximum supply to be determined on deployment.
+- **Initial supply**: The initial supply can be determined on deployment and must be less than the maximum supply.
 - **Pausable**: The contract allows pausing and unpausing of all token transfers.
 - **Burnable**: Tokens can be burned, reducing the total supply.
 - **Mintable**: New tokens can be minted up to the maximum supply.